Sorry, you need to enable JavaScript to visit this website.

 Teaching

-The MSt in History is structured around four residential modules that students must attend.
-In the first year, each of the four residential blocks will be preceded by guided preparatory reading and other activities.
-A virtual learning environment (VLE) offers learning support to students while they are on the programme, including learning resources, and peer-to-peer and student-to-tutor discussion between modules to build a virtual community of practice.
+A Virtual Learning Environment (VLE) offers learning support to students while they are on the programme, including learning resources, and peer-to-peer and student-to-tutor discussion between modules to build a virtual community of practice.

 One to one supervision